Exercise - Use the Azure portal

 Select the X in the top right-hand corner to close the Virtual machines pane.

-Select Microsoft Azure on the top left-hand side to get back to the home page.
+Select Microsoft Azure on the top left-hand side to return to the Home page.

 Azure Cloud Shell

-The Azure Cloud Shell is available in the Sandbox environment, but the Sandbox version of the shell has reduced functionality.
-To use all of the Azure Cloud Shell features, use your own Azure subscription.
+The Azure Cloud Shell is available in the Sandbox environment that we're using for this exercise, but the Sandbox version of the shell has reduced functionality.
+To explore all of the Azure Cloud Shell features, use your own Azure subscription.

 Directories and subscriptions

 On the icon bar menu bar, select the Notifications (bell) icon.
-This window lists any pending notifications.
+This window shows any pending notifications.

 If any notifications appear, hover your mouse over one of them.
 Select the X that appears in that notification to dismiss it.